rpm-software-management/dnf/README.rst

 #.
 Push the branch up to your fork
 #.
 Send a pull request for your branch

 Please, do not create the pull requests with translation (.po) files improvements.
-Fix the translation on `Zanata <https://fedora.zanata.org/iteration/view/dnf/master>`_ instead.
+Fix the translation on `Fedora Weblate <https://translate.fedoraproject.org/projects/dnf/>`_ instead.

 ===============
  Documentation